 Transfer students at any level are accepted into the physics department.
 The number of credits and courses transferable will be determined on an individual basis.
 Students transferring from an accredited four-year college must spend at least two semesters in residence at the University working toward a degree in physics.
 Community college transfer students must complete at least 56 credits (approximately two years) in residence working toward a degree in physics.

-XIII.
 Political Science

+Blodgett Hall, Room 202

+Regina Axelrod, Chair

-Blodgett Hall, Room 202 p - (516) 877-4590 f - (516) 877-4594 w - academics.adelphi.edu/artsci/pol
+p - (516) 877-4590

+f - (516) 877-4594

+e - RSA@adelphi.edu

+w - academics.adelphi.edu/artsci/pol